-With effective time management, you can become great at spontaneity.
+With adequate time management, you can become great at spontaneity.
 Why?
 Well, because you plan it!

 It’s a curious phenomenon.
 When you have your essential tasks sorted and scheduled, you have the freedom and energy to be creative and spontaneous.
-Since you have already taken care of your work, you can be as spontaneous as you want without fearing negative consequences.
+Since you have already taken care of your work, you can be as spontaneous as possible without fearing negative consequences.

 Chade-Meng Tan says, “If the mind is calm, your spontaneity and honest thoughts appear.
 You become more spontaneous.”

 When you manage your time effectively, you have the luxury of handling spontaneity better.
-You can fully enjoy yourself and stay in the moment without feeling stressed out over one thing or another.
+You can fully enjoy yourself and stay in the moment without feeling stressed over one thing.